frankvlotman/Percentage-Calculator/README.md

-This Python code creates a GUI app using Tkinter.
-The app provides two calculators on separate tabs.
+This Python code creates a GUI app for two calculators on separate tabs.

 1st Tab: Percentage Change Calculator:
 Calculates the percentage change between an old value and a new value,